XRPLF/rippled/Builds/levelization/README.md

 using comparison signs, which indicate the number of times each module is included in the other.

-* `A > B` means that A is included in B significantly more than B is included in A, and thus A should probably be at a higher level. `ordering.txt` will only include these types of results, because by definition `B` doesn't include `A` at all, otherwise it would be in `loops.txt`.
+* `A > B` means that A should probably be at a higher level than B, because B is included in A significantly more than A is included in B.
+  These results can be included in both `loops.txt` and `ordering.txt`.
+  Because `ordering.txt`only includes relationships where B is not included in A at all, it will only include these types of results.
 * `A ~= B` means that A and B are included in each other a different number of times, but the values are so close that the script can't definitively say that one should be above the other.
+These results will only be included in `loops.txt`.
 * `A == B` means that A and B include each other the same number of times, so the script has no clue which should be higher.
+These results will only be included in `loops.txt`.

 The committed files hide the detailed values intentionally, to prevent false alarms and merging issues, and because it's easy to